Phala-Network/phala-wiki-next/content/en-us/mine/prb2/deployment-guide.md

 ### Local Node

-Edit and save following content in `docker-compose.yml`:
+Edit and save following content in `docker-compose.yml` in a directory for node deployment:

 ```yaml
 version: "3"